cpp-linter/cpp-linter-action/README.md

       - name: run linter as a python package
         id: linter
-        # pass the installed path to the '--version' argument (Windows only).
+        # Pass the installed path to the '--version' argument.
-        # Any other OS-based runners only take the version number.
+        # Alternatively, pass the version number.
         #     Example. run: cpp-linter --version=14
         # Omit the version option if using the default version available in the OS.
         run: cpp-linter --version=${{ runner.temp }}/llvm

       - name: Fail fast?!
         if: steps.linter.outputs.checks-failed > 0